Construction & Property

 • DoP identifies the manufacturer and any notified body involved

-• Supplier can provide a paper copy of the DoP within 10 days if requested
+• Supplier can provide a paper copy of the DoP if requested

-• Products imported from outside the UK have importer details on the DoP
+• Products imported from outside the UK show the importer's name and contact address on the product, its packaging, or an accompanying document

 2. COSHH assessments